 Philip Franckel began college at Southern Methodist University and began flight training at Addison Airport in Dallas.
 Mr. Franckel transferred to Dowling College where he was an aeronautical engineering major and was in a professional flight training program for commercial pilots, flying out of MacArthur Airport, and flew many Navy aircraft including a Lockheed Electra P3 Orion 4 engine Turbo Prop Submarine Chaser (the same type aircraft downed in China in April 2001), an F4 Phantom, A6 Intruder and an F14 Tom Cat.
 Mr. Franckel also attended physiological training at Andrews Air Force Base.

-Philip Franckel has been an Auxiliary Police Officer in a patrol unit since April 1970 and is currently, Commanding Officer of Communications in the Nassau County Police Department Auxiliary Police Section, in charge of communications for approximately 300 auxiliary police officers and 114 vehicles.
-Mr. Franckel graduated from the Nassau County Police Department Academy for Auxiliary Police Officers, the Superior Officers Course, the Hazardous Materials Training Course, Antiterrorist Training and qualifies annually at the Police Academy Deadly Physical Force Training.
+Philip Franckel is currently, Commanding Officer of Communications in the Nassau County Police Department Auxiliary Police Section, in charge of communications for approximately 300 auxiliary police officers and 114 vehicles.
+Mr. Franckel started as a Cadet in April 1970 and then was an Auxiliary Police Officer in a patrol unit.
+He graduated from the Nassau County Police Department Academy for Auxiliary Police Officers, Superior Officers Course, Hazardous Materials Training, Antiterrorist Training and periodically qualifies in Deadly Physical Force Training at the Police Academy.